ersuman/myidea/README.md

 - we'll have 3 results from 3 laps
 - winner will be decided on the Best-of-Three rule (must win 2 out of 3 laps)
-- A team will be obvious winner if manage to win lap 1 and 2, no need to play lap 3
+- A team will be obvious winner if manage to win lap 1 and 2, then no need to play lap 3
-- if couldn't decide winner from the Best-of-Three rule (in case of tie), final result will decide the winner
+- If couldn't decide winner from Best-of-Three rule (in case of tie), then total score will decide the winner

 # Example of "BOT Challenge" cricket match format
 NOTE: / = batting🏏            . = bowling⚾
 ```
 Lap:    1				 	  2    				             3
 Team A: / / / / / / / / / / . . . . . . . . . .    . . . . . . . . . . / / / / / / / / / /   / / / / / / / / / / . . . . . . . . . .